gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 #### 2. How is this different from Knowledge Distillation?
 The idea of knowledge transfer in this paper is fundamentally different from knowledge distillation.
 Here, the goal is to only preserve the cluster association of images from the representation and transfer that to target model.
 Unlike distillation, we don't do any regression to the exact output of teacher.

+## Conclusion
+Thus, Knowledge Transfer is a simple and efficient way to map representations from deep to shallow models.

 ## References
 - Mehdi Noroozi et al., ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385)